Premenstrual Syndrome (PMS)

 What is premenstrual syndrome?

-Most women experience some unpleasant or uncomfortable symptoms during their menstrual cycle.
-For some women, the symptoms are significant, but of short duration and not disabling.
-Other women, however, may have one or more of a broad range of symptoms that temporarily disturb normal functioning.
+Most females experience some unpleasant or uncomfortable symptoms during their menstrual cycle.
+For some, the symptoms are significant, but of short duration and not disabling.
+Others, however, may have one or more of a broad range of symptoms that temporarily disturb normal functioning.
 These symptoms may last from a few hours to many days.
-The types and intensity of symptoms vary in individuals.
+The types and intensity of symptoms vary in females.
 This group of symptoms is referred to as premenstrual syndrome, or PMS.
-Although the symptoms usually cease with onset of the menstrual period, in some women, symptoms may last through and after their menstrual periods.
+Although the symptoms usually cease with onset of the menstrual period, in some females, symptoms may last through and after their menstrual periods.

 Who is affected by PMS?

-According to the American College of Obstetricians and Gynecologists (ACOG), nearly 85 percent of women, during their reproductive years, experience at least one of the common symptoms associated with PMS.
-It is estimated that 5 percent of women have symptoms so extreme that they are considered disabled by the condition.
+According to the American College of Obstetricians and Gynecologists (ACOG), nearly 85 percent of females, during their reproductive years, experience at least one of the common symptoms associated with PMS.
+It is estimated that 5 percent of females have symptoms so extreme that they are considered disabled by the condition.
+Although PMS typically affects older women, adolescents can experience PMS.

 What are the symptoms of PMS?

 The following are the most common symptoms of premenstrual syndrome.
-However, each individual may experience symptoms differently.
+However, each adolescent may experience symptoms differently.
 Symptoms may include:

 The symptoms of PMS may resemble other conditions or medical problems.
-Consult a physician for diagnosis.
+Always consult your physician for a diagnosis.

 What causes PMS?